 For example, moving platform posturography.
 According to Sohsten, Bittar and Staab, 2016, ".
 These patients have nearly identical subtest scores as do patients who have "recovered" from vestibular deficits."
 In other words, moving platform posturography does not diagnose PPPD (Sohsten, Bittar and Staab, 2016).

 Holle et al (2015) reported that people with PPPD were slower to get used to painful shocks causing a blink.
 These are called "Nociceptive blink reflex".
-We think that PPPD may be a proxy for anxiety, accounting for this finding.
+We think that PPPD may be (sometimes) a proxy for anxiety, accounting for this finding.
+Not very practical.

 Yan et al (2016) reported in 43 subjects that women were in the majority, the usual age of onset was middle-age, sleep-quality was reduced, and anxiety was higher than in normal subjects.
 In their Chinese population, they reported that "neurotic personality may be the risk factor for developing PPPD".
 In particular, they noted that "neurotic patients were in the majority in the PPPD group (67.4%), and this was significantly higher than in the control group (37.8%).
-In essence, this is another study comparing one questionaire to another.
+This is another study comparing one questionnaire to another.
+Hm.

-There are a many studies claiming to find abnormalities in PPPD that we find rather dubious.
+There are a many other studies claiming to find abnormalities in PPPD that we find rather dubious.

 Na et al (2019) reported using SPECT that 'PPPD patients showed a significantly decreased rCBF in the insula and frontal lobe, mainly in the left posterior insula, bilateral superior frontal gyrus, right inferior frontal gyrus, right precentral gyrus, and left medial orbital gyrus."
-We find this difficult to comprehend.
+We wonder if this is a cause or effect.

 RIcelli et al (2017) stated that fMRI (a method of assessing blood flow) was different in patients with "PPPD" exposed to virtual reality roller coaster simulations than people who didn't claim to have PPPD.
 We think this is a "straw man" experiment -- people who get more excited about visual motion are likely to have different blood flow in parts of their brain when exposed to roller coasters.